Online courses are a great way to drive recurring revenue and deliver consistent high quality value to a large volume of clients.

 …as long as you’ve got the right foundation laid for your online course students to succeed.

-Sometimes, it's tempting to create really fabulous content, then just throw it out there and assume that the quality of the material will be enough to keep your students engaged.
+Sometimes, it's tempting to create really fabulous content, and assume that the quality of the material will be enough to keep your students engaged.

 Humans learn best when we're able to see our progress and receive positive feedback for our efforts.
 It's something that happens very naturally in a physical classroom, but can be challenging to integrate in an online learning environment.

-And that's exactly why Learning Management Systems were created.
+And that's exactly why Learning Management Systems (and WordPress LMS plugins!) were created.
 It's also why they continue to be such a powerful addition to any online course or membership area.

 But it can be daunting to look through a list with hundreds of the available Learning Management Systems and wonder which one is going to get the job done.